 Sec.
-8-112.
-Application.
+8-112. - Application.

-Every person desiring to obtain a license as provided in this division shall file a written application with the director of excise and licenses, who shall grant the license where the applicant obtains the approval of the zoning administration and the department of public health and environment and pays all application and license fees.
+Every person desiring to obtain a license as provided in this division shall file a written application with the director of excise and licenses, who shall grant the license where the applicant obtains the approval of the zoning administration and the department of environmental health and pays all application and license fees.